How to read and use the Awesome Oscillator trading indicator

-Awesome oscillator can be especially useful indicator during trending markets detect potential alerts.
+Awesome Oscillator can be a useful indicator during trending markets to detect alerts

-The Awesome Oscillator Indicator (AO) is a technical analysis indicator created by an American trader Bill Williams as a tool to determine whether bullish or bearish forces dominate the market.
-It measures the market momentum with the aim to detect potential trend direction or trend reversals.
-The market momentum is evaluated using a combination of a shorter time frame and longer time frame simple moving averages or stated differently, it considers the recent momentum in comparison with a higher frame momentum.
+The Awesome Oscillator Indicator (AO) is a technical analysis indicator created by American trader Bill Williams as a tool to determine whether bullish or bearish forces dominate the market.
+It measures the market momentum with the aim of detecting potential trend direction or trend reversals.
+The market momentum is evaluated using a combination of a shorter time frame and longer time frame simple moving averages; in other words, it considers the recent momentum in comparison with a higher frame momentum.

-The Awesome Oscillator is calculated as the difference between the newest 5 periods (bars) simple moving average (SMA) and the 34 bars simple moving average.
+The Awesome Oscillator strategy is calculated as the difference between the newest five periods (bars) simple moving average (SMA) and the 34 bars simple moving average.
 But instead of the closing price, the indicator uses the bar midpoint value.
-Although it may look like the awesome oscillator formula is complex, the reality is that it fairly simple and it is as follows:
+Although it may look like the Awesome Oscillator formula is complex, it’s really quite simple, as shown below:

 Midpoint value = (Bar high – Bar low) / 2